Improve Running Performance - 5 Quick Running Tips Guaranteed to Improve Your Running

 When lactic acid builds up in your legs and you can't get rid of it in time, your legs get really, really heavy.

-That's basically what happens when you run at a high speed for even more than five minutes or so.
+That's basically what happens when you run at a very high speed for even more than five minutes or so.
 At some point your legs will start to drag.
 It's the lactic acid doing its work.

 If base running is most important, tempo running is a close second.
-Doing base running and tempo running alone, many of us would be able to set personal records on all distances of 1 mile and up.
+Doing base running and tempo running alone, many of us would be able to set personal records on all distances of one mile and up.

 Interval Running Speed